How to Behave in Court

 Speak only when instructed to by your Attorney.
 Depending on your situation, you may be tempted to jump in, either to correct someone’s story or defend yourself.
 Don’t do this!
 The Courtroom follows a very strict set of rules, and you’ll have your chance to speak.
 Wait for it.

 If you follow these tips, you’ll be well on your way to making the right impression in the Courtroom, earning the respect of the Judge and jury, and improving your case.
 For more legal tips, follow us on Facebook and Twitter.
-If you expect to find yourself in Court any time soon, schedule a consultation with Mulligan Epstein.
+If you expect to find yourself in Court any time soon, schedule a consultation with Mulligan Attorneys,.
 Together we’ll ensure your case is as strong as possible, inside and out.